 88.)
 She acts like summer and walks like rain.
-Reminds me that there’s a time to change, hey, hey.
+It reminds me that there’s a time to change, hey, hey.
 Since the return of her stay on the moon.
-She listens like spring and she talks like June, hey, hey.
+She listens like spring, and she talks like June, hey, hey.

 89.)
 I’ll worship like a dog at the shrine of your lies.

 90.)
 You’re as cold as ice, you’re willing to sacrifice our love.